shanojpillai/AI-Engineering-Mastery/README.md

 2. Implement the feature in the appropriate files
 3. Add any necessary dependencies to `requirements.txt`
 4. Test the feature thoroughly
+5. Update the relevant documentation
-5. Create a pull request to merge your changes
+6. Create a pull request to merge your changes

 ### Code Style